Structural asymmetry as a fraud signature: detecting collusion with Heron's Information Coefficient: Experimental Results

 \subsection{Artificial bidding network}

-We tested our method on artificial procurement networks generated using the Bernoulli Weighted Random Network (BWRN) model \cite{elsisyNetworkGeneratorCovert2022}, which combines the Stochastic Block Model (SBM) for group formation with hierarchical structures for management layers.
+We tested our method in artificial procurement networks generated using the Bernoulli Weighted Random Network (BWRN) model \cite{elsisyNetworkGeneratorCovert2022}, which combines the Stochastic Block Model (SBM) for group formation with hierarchical structures for management layers.
 This generator creates synthetic networks that are statistically equivalent substitutes for real networks, allowing for research on covert networks.
-Its validity has been established through comparison with the publicly available Sicilian Mafia network \cite{cavallaroDisruptingResilientCriminal2020}, which is a covert network spanning phone calls and in-person meetings extracted from court proceedings.
-These synthetic networks thus replicate behaviors characteristic of real colluding agents while addressing a critical challenge in covert network research: data availability \cite{campanaExplainingCriminalNetworks2016}.
+Its validity has been established through comparison with the publicly available Sicilian Mafia network \cite{cavallaroDisruptingResilientCriminal2020}, which is a covert network that covers phone calls and in-person meetings extracted from court proceedings.
+Thus, these synthetic networks replicate the behaviors characteristic of real colluding agents while addressing a critical challenge in covert network research: data availability \cite{campanaExplainingCriminalNetworks2016}.
 We enhanced realism by incorporating successful bids to better simulate procurement networks with known corrupt agents.
 Then, we iterated the HIC filtering process until network sparsity prevented further analysis.

 Figure \ref{fig:networks} demonstrates how the Heron coefficient progressively identifies corrupt agents.
 As the algorithm iterates, we can see that important corrupt nodes are maintained.
 These results corroborate our method's potential to detect colluding agents in real-world procurement data.